-Results of the Call for PhD Research Studentships Maria de Sousa
+Results of Call Maria de Sousa PhD Studentships Call

-The aim of this Call is to fund doctoral research Studentships aimed at obtaining new knowledge and creating skills to respond to epidemiological and virological phenomena, including pandemics, and which translate into efficient prevention measures, better healthcare and effective support for citizens.
+This Call to fund PhD Studentships focused on obtaining new knowledge and building skills to respond to epidemiological and virological phenomena, including pandemics, which translate into effective prevention measures, better healthcare, and effective support for citizens.

-46 applications were submitted, of which 38 met the requirements for evaluation.
-The 33 Studentships to be awarded correspond to a success rate of 87% of the applications evaluated.
-The provisional results of the evaluation show that 79% of the successful candidates are women, 15% have foreign nationality, and 18% of the work plans are carried out in conjunction with foreign researchers and institutions.
+Forty-six applications were submitted, of which 38 met the requirements for evaluation.
+The 33 Studentships be awarded correspond to a success rate of 87% of the applications evaluated.
+The provisional results of the evaluation show that 79% of the selected candidates are women, 15% are foreign nationals, and 18% of the work plans are carried out in conjunction with foreign researchers and institutions.

-The Studentships to be awarded contribute to the following objectives:
+The Studentships be awarded contribute to the following objectives:

-1) Epidemiology and risk factors for infection and serious illness by the virus.
+1) Epidemiology and risk factors for infection and severe disease caused by the virus.

 2) Human-animal interaction, mechanisms of resistance and interspecies transmission of the virus, and the risk of pandemics.

-3) Strategies to prevent and prepare for new epidemics, including vaccines.
+3) Prevention and preparedness strategies for new epidemics, including vaccines.

 4) Innovative approaches, including new methods and new technologies, for diagnosing the disease.